Pendatang asing: Post-independence

-Tensions flared in 2004 when it was proposed to open the currently Bumiputra-only Universiti Teknologi MARA to all Malaysians.
+Tensions flared in 2004 when it was proposed to open the Bumiputra-only Universiti Teknologi MARA to all Malaysians.
 Malay media made comments about the pendatang making a "daring challenge to Malay rights".

 Debate over its appropriateness

 Non-Malay members of the opposition media have contended that the common use of phrases like "pendatang asing" validates their belief that non-Malay Malaysians are treated as second-class citizens.
 It has also been argued that the derogatory use of "pendatang asing" is inappropriate, as almost all of Malaysia's Prime Ministers have had foreign blood.

 Illegal immigrants

 Since the 1980s when Malaysia first experienced economic boom, the country has seen massive influx of immigrants and foreigners from many neighbouring countries such as Indonesia, the Philippines, Vietnam and Myanmar.
 Recently, Malaysia has been the destination for many Bangladeshis, Indians and Pakistanis that are looking for employment.
 While many entered Malaysia legally, labour shortage in Malaysia has encouraged many employers to employ illegal immigrants.
 Of late, the Malaysian government has tried to repatriate many of these illegal immigrants back to their countries of origin.
-Such effort however has annoyed several governments such as Indonesia and India.
+Such effort however has annoyed several governments including Indonesia and India.